COVID-19 Neutralising Ab Rapid Test

 Principle of the Test

-The target analyte of this test, which is the RBD portion of SARS-CoV-2 Spike protein, is recognised on the one hand by a specific antigen and, on the other, by a specific antibody (IgG) in the Test line region.
+The target analyte of this test, the IgG directed against the RBD portion of the SARS-CoV-2 Spike protein, is captured on the one hand by the specific antigen and, on the other hand, by an antibody in the region of the test line which selectively recognises human IgG.
 During the test, the anti-SARS-CoV-2 Spike/RBD IgG antibodies react with the nanoparticles present in the test buffer.
 Subsequently, the mixture chromatographically migrates by capillarity to the top of the test strip membrane, interacting with the Test line region resulting in the appearance of a coloured line, if the sample contains anti-SARS-CoV-2 Spike/RBD IgG antibodies.
 If these antibodies are not present in the specimen, no coloured line will appear in the Test line region, indicating a negative result.
 As a procedural control, a coloured line will always appear in the Control (C) line region, indicating that the test has been properly performed and that all the components have worked as intended.

 COVID-19 Neutralising Ab Rapid Test is addressed to healthcare professionals with the aim to check the immune response of those who have been vaccinated or those who have previously contracted the disease: